Esonhugh/Attack_Code/Attack_Code.md

 At this point, they need to agree on some documentation or instructions to guide the deployment process.
 Of course, as those who have done collaborative development know, most of the time no one writes or reads the docs.
 Sometimes when a version iterates, things break and the deployment method changes.
 This foreshadows something I'll mention later.

 So IaC emerged to **define or declare the deployment process and resource dependencies (dependency library versions, packaging methods, startup methods, server resources like networking and databases, logging) through configuration scripts/tools.** Using version control tools like Git brings scripted infrastructure definitions under version control.
 When you maintain the code in Git, it becomes GitOps.
+So It converts abstract infrastructure as a kind of code snippets.

 Now, instead of coordinating with ops, config definitions allow developers who are also responsible for ops in DevOps to directly interface with servers, cloud, and CI/CD for business needs and requirements.
 Eliminating coordination overhead improves efficiency and speed.